FarhanAsfar/HTML-CSS-Project/README.md

-Created basic web page using HTML and CSS.
+Created a basic web page using HTML and CSS.